 - ‘Premium unleaded’ more expensive petrol, which is supposed to be better for your engine.
-Most people stick with cheapest.
+Most people stick with the cheapest.

-Examples of Income inelastic goods
+Examples of income inelastic goods

-Fruit.
+- Fruit.
 If incomes increase, people may buy more bananas, but many already eat as much as they want.
 But, those on lower incomes may feel they can now afford to buy fresh bananas.

-Examples of Inferior goods
+Examples of Inferior Goods

 An inferior good has a negative income elasticity of demand.
 When incomes increase, demand falls.